q1akm/cafe_garden/README.md

 # Cafe Garden

-responsive Design: Clear and Accessible on Every Device

 Live Demo: https://cafegarden.netlify.app/

 Our website features a minimalist design, ensuring an intuitive and user-friendly experience for clients.
 Feel free to explore and use the code to deepen your understanding of React and Tailwind CSS.